- Pets and Animals

 The Marmot Species in British Columbia

 Marmots are the largest ground squirrels in the world.
 They usually live in mountainous areas and have thick coats to keep them warm.
 They are very social animals that often live in colonies.
-They are also very vocal and produce a number of different calls.
-During the day, marmots feed on the plants in alpine or subalpine meadows.
+Marmots are also very vocal and produce a number of different calls.
+During the day, they feed on the plants in alpine or subalpine meadows.
 At night, they sleep in the extensive burrow system that they've constructed.

 There are four species of marmots in the province of British Columbia—the hoary marmot, the yellow-bellied marmot, the Vancouver Island marmot, and the groundhog.
 The groundhog is related to the other three animals but is a little different from them.
 The marmots of BC are very interesting animals to observe, but they can only be seen in summer.
 The animals hibernate for seven or eight months each year.

 The hoary marmot is a big animal that gets its name from the mantle of white hair over its shoulder and upper back.
 The yellow-bellied marmot is a smaller animal that is red brown in colour and has a yellow or orange belly.
 The Vancouver Island marmot is also smaller than the hoary marmot and has a chocolate brown coat with white patches.
 This animal is of particular concern because its population is critically endangered.